 Our Dental Technology

-Here at Fraserview Dentist, we’re always open to incorporating some of the newest technology to provide you with better care.
+Here at Fraserview Dentist, your Fraser Street dentist is always open to incorporating some technology to provide you with better care.
 One of the latest additions to our practice is a cone beam computed tomography (CBCT) machine.
 Learn more about how the CBCT machine works and how we use it to help make your dental procedures safer and more efficient.
+Also, learn how an iTero Scanner helps with our diagnosis and treatment planning.

 What Is a CBCT Machine?

 A CBCT exam doesn’t require any type of special preparation.
-Before the exam, you might be asked to remove items that could interfere with the imaging, such as eyeglasses, jewelry, hearing aids, or hairpins.
+Before the exam, your Fraser Street dentist might ask you to remove items that could interfere with the imaging, such as eyeglasses, jewelry, hearing aids, or hairpins.
 Even though you might also be asked to take out any removable dental work, you should still bring it with you to the procedure in case your dentist needs to examine it.

 If you’re having the scan completed for dental implant planning, you might be asked to wear a special plate in your mouth during the procedure.
 This plate, which resembles dentures, contains markers that help guide the X-ray examination.